 2) What is Off-Page Optimization?

 When it comes to off-page SEO people often hold a misconception that it’s all about just link-building.
 It’s not indecisively or completely true but valuable to a certain extent.
 Off-page isn’t all about creating as many links as you want at the backend of your website, it’s about how many are quality backlinks.
-High-quality links linking back to your website has a more profound effect as it brings more quantity.
+High-quality backlinks linking back to your website has a more profound effect as it brings more quantity.

 Plus getting your website linked back to quality websites increases your chances of getting shared by strong influencers on the Internet.
 What you need is a powerful distribution strategy for off-page SEO.